-If you wish to have a call for papers, book chapter, article submission, or a conference announcement posted, please send an email to (Microsoft Word files and PDFs preferred).
+If you wish to have a conference announcement posted, please send an email to (Microsoft Word files and PDFs preferred).
 Please include a URL for more information, if available.

 There is no charge to place an announcement on this website.
 Announcements for call for papers, book chapters, or articles will be posted until the submission deadline.
 Conference announcements will be posted until the date of the conference has passed.

 Ongoing calls are also available.

 Call for Papers

 The Journal of Urban Affairs Special Issue --